Rozanne Botha: Early life and education

 Botha was born in Pretoria in 1959 to parents, Anna Elizabeth Botha and P.W.
 Botha.
 She was one of five children.

 She studied at Groote Schuur High School in Cape Town, where she was Head Girl.
 As a teenager, she was in a near-fatal car accident with her father, when a drunk driver crashed into their car head-on.
 She suffered a ruptured spleen and internal bleeding.
-She later said: “It was my Damascus road experience, when I realised life was fleeting and I needed to seize the day — carpe diem — and make the most of every moment.”
+She later said: “It was my Damascus road experience, when I realized life was fleeting and I needed to seize the day — carpe diem — and make the most of every moment.”

 She completed voluntary military service at the South African Army Women's College in George in 1977, followed by the Castle of Good Hope in 1978.
 And she later attended Stellenbosch University, where she graduated with a BA in sociology and philosophy in 1981.
 Among her professors was Willie Esterhuyse, who acted as an informal political advisor to her father.